-Our team of national and international experts works closely with Thailand’s climate policy focal point, the Office of Natural Resources and Environmental Policy and Planning (ONEP) in national policy development, subnational implementation, measurement, reporting and verification (MRV) and monitoring and evaluation (M&E), climate finance, and international cooperation to provide coherent and systematic cross-sectoral support to mainstream climate actions in key sectors.
+Our team of national and international experts works closely with Thailand’s climate policy focal point, the Office of Natural Resources and Environmental Policy and Planning (ONEP) in national policy development, subnational implementation, measurement, reporting and verification (MRV) and monitoring and evaluation (M&E) of climate actions, climate finance and international cooperation to provide coherent and systematic cross-sectoral support to mainstream climate actions in key sectors.

 Office of the Natural Resource and Environmental Policy and Planning (ONEP), Ministry of Natural Resources and Environment (MNRE)